Elon Musk's Twitter: Everything you need to know, from layoffs to verification

 - January 24: Now, Twitter remembers your choices again.

-- February 7: Twitter remembers your choices again on iOS and Andorid, too.
+- February 7: Twitter remembers your choices again on iOS and Android, too.

 You can now easily switch between “For you” and “Following” on web.
 Android coming soon 👀